Summer 1964-65

 Summer 1969-70

 This was the first year with female USARPs working out of McMurdo, 4 OSU geologists headed for a field camp in the Dry Valleys.
-They plus 1 NZARP and 1 reporter, Jean Pearson of the Detroit News, become the first 6 women at Pole, they all step off the LC-130 ramp at the same time so no one is "first."
+They plus 1 NZARP and 1 reporter, Jean Pearson of the Detroit News, become the first 6 women at Pole on 12 November 1969.
+They all step off the LC-130 ramp at the same time so no one is "first" (the details and photos).

 Here is one photo of the 6 women leaving the plane accompanied by RADM Kelly Welch...check out the caption (US Navy photo courtesy Billy-Ace Baker) as well as the rest of the photos courtesy of Kelly Welch.